mrT4ntr4/Shakaal/README.md

 ***
 ## Binder

-After you get a static executable you will have to bind the malicious payload with a regular file
+After you get a static executable you will have to bind the malicious payload with a regular file.

-For `bind.py` just install modules from requirements.txt
+For `bind.py` just install modules from requirements.txt.
 `pip install -r requirements.txt`

 USAGE :